 Examples of relevant subjects include medicine, nursing, occupational health, osteopathy, physiotherapy, sports therapy or rehabilitation.
 Other, relevant, degrees may be considered on an individual basis.

 Applicants are expected to have a minimum of 1 year's relevant work experience or equivalent clinical experience from training and placements.

 Information on our bridging course

 The MSc Chiropractic Graduate-Entry Clinical Preparatory short course has been designed to provide support to applicants of the graduate entry programme.
 Completion of this short course may be a requirement for entry, but all applicants are advised to participate.
-The short course will be taking place remotely from 26th July - 6th August 2021.

 View bridging course details here: MSc Chiropractic (Graduate Entry) Clinical Preparatory short course.